Window Comparison Spreadsheet

 CLICK HERE to view the Window Comparison Spreadsheet.

-Energy Efficient Windows are ones with very good insulating and air-sealing properties. (for the purposes of our spreadsheet we are defining “Energy Efficient” as having a U-value of less than 0.30).
+Whether you are building new or remodeling an existing building, you should be thinking about High Performance windows for improving comfort, health, and energy savings.
+Energy Efficient Windows are ones with very good insulating and air-sealing properties. (for the purposes of our comparison chart we are defining “Energy Efficient” as having a U-value of less than 0.30).
 Not only can these save significant amounts of energy and money spent on energy bills, they can also substantially improve the comfort and indoor air quality inside buildings.

 Improve comfort.